Parendi: Thousand-Way Parallel RTL Simulation: Parallel RTL Simulation

-We focus on cycle-accurate RTL simulation, in which combinational logic has zero delay.
-Furthermore, we perform a full-cycle simulation (activity-oblivious) to evaluate the entire circuit at each RTL cycle.
-The alternative method is to simulate the circuit in an event-driven fashion (activity-aware).
-However, full-cycle simulators perform better---sometimes by orders of magnitude---as the cost of tracking value changes in RTL is high~\cite{DBLP:conf/dac/BeamerD20}.
+This paper considers cycle-accurate RTL simulation, where combinational logic has zero delay.
+Also, we only use full-cycle (activity-oblivious) simulation, which evaluates an entire circuit at each RTL cycle.
+The alternative is event-driven (activity-aware) simulation.
+In general, full-cycle simulators perform better---sometimes by orders of magnitude---because tracking value changes in RTL is expensive~\cite{DBLP:conf/dac/BeamerD20}.